DAOmasons/daomasons-docs/docs/Rules/decision-making.md

 ### Red Alerts/Emergency Decisions

-- Any Core Member can raise a Red Alert if they feel that a decision needs to be made immediately (ex, in the case of an attack or exploit)
+- Any Core Member can raise a Red Alert if they feel that a decision needs to be made immediately (ex. an attack or exploit)
 - Every Core Member is required to have a contact method that guarantees a response within 12 hours.
 - Every Core Member is required to delegate their shares to another member in cases where they will be away from their computer for an extended period of time (ex, vacation).
 - A meeting will be scheduled within 12 hours of the Red Alert being raised.
 All non-delegated Core Members are required to attend regardless of whether or not they think the issue is urgent.